friedman27/eloquentJavaScript/README.md

 # eloquentJavaScript

-A collection of exercises from the book, Eloquent JavaScript, by Marijn Haverbeke.
+This repo is a collection of exercises, sorted by chapter, from the book Eloquent JavaScript.
+It is intended to simply store the solutions to these exercises for future reference, and all solutions are original.